“Entrepreneur is just French for ‘has ideas, does them.’” – Alexis Ohanian, co-founder of Reddit.

 Beyond just learning from people who have already gone out there and achieved what you want to achieve, being a part of an entrepreneurial community opens up countless opportunities.
 That could include finding a mentor who can help guide you, making connections with others who can help your career, or finding emotional and moral support from a new friend or business partner.

-If you’re not particularly fond of going to in-person events, you can always connect with others online through something like Foundr Club, our private entrepreneurship community.
+If you’re not particularly fond of going to in-person events, you can always connect with others online.
 Connecting with other like-minded individuals can help inspire and push you further along your own entrepreneurial journey.

 5. Don’t Get Caught With Nothing To Say – Practice Your Pitch